-NCAA is a trademark of the National Collegiate Athletic Association.
-The mark "CDC" is licensed under authority of the PHS elements to any commercial entity or product or service on this page chould not be construed an endorsament by the Government of the company or its products or services.
+NCAA is a trademark of the National Collegiate Athletic Association The mark "CDC" is licensed under authority of the PHS.
+Reference to any commercial antity or product an emotion of the page elocid not be construid an endorsomet by the Gowmment of the company or he page block or evolution.

-2019-20 and 2020-21 NCAA WRESTLING RULES
+2021-22 and 2022-23 NCAA WRESTLING RULES